tshuenhau/pycnomobile/README.md

     - getSingleTimeSeries only gets time series for one functionality
     - getMultiTimeSeries gets all the time series in that sensor
     - Body of these 2 functions may have to change if a new sensor is introduced
-    - variable `intConcurrentCount` determines the number of concurrent API calls made to the server.
+    - Variable `intConcurrentCount` determines the number of concurrent API calls made to the server.
+    - Contains 4 types of lists:
+        - `oldSliGraphs`
+        - `oldSliAlertGraphs`
+        - `sliGraphs`
+        - `sliAlertGraphs`

 - `SparklinesController`
     - Contains the functions to retrieve sparklines data